beesness/game/versions/v4.3/README.md

 ### If you have enough honey and want to expand your beesness, **you can buy** one or more bees during this phase.

 * You may buy one bee at a time.
-* The player starting the next round takes the one bee s/he wants and declares `I want this {bee type} for {starting price}`.
+* The *starting player* takes the one bee she wants and declares `I want this {bee type} for {starting price}`.
-	* If nobody else wants it, then s/he can go ahead and buy it.
+	* If nobody else wants it, then she can go ahead and buy it.
 	* Otherwise an **auction** for that bee starts: players interested in that bee have to offer at least 1 honey more than the last offer.
 * To buy a bee, pay the bank the price for it in honey and then add the card to your beesness.
-* Once the bee is sold, the market moves on to the next bee, with the player to the left of the previous one getting to choose the bee s/he wants and potentially starting another auction.
-This continues clockwise until nobody wants to buy any more bees.
+* Once the bee is sold, the market moves on to the next bee, with the player to the left of the *starting player* getting to choose the bee s/he wants and potentially starting another auction.
+* This continues clockwise until nobody wants to buy any more bees.

 **You can sell** your bees back to the bank at 1/3 of their initial price.